Lonsdale201/dynamic-elementor-extension/README.md

 > Minimum WooCommerce version: 9.0.0

 > [!Note]
-> The plugin supports Woo membership, Subscription, JetEngine, LearnDash and Name Your Price
+> The plugin supports Woo membership, Subscription, JetEngine, LearnDash, Name Your Price and WooCommerce Tab manager (by SkyVerge)

+---

+> [!CAUTION]
+> To use this plugin you need 3 required plugins: WooCommerce, Elementor, Elementor pro!!!!

+---

 ## INSTRUCTIONS